Board of Directors

 Rick was awarded a member of the Order of Australia (1997) particularly for his work with the National Heart Foundation; a Centenary Medal (2003) for service to rail, business and taxation; and an officer of the Order of Australia (2008) for leadership in corporate social responsibility.

-Ian Ward-Ambler - Deputy ChairMr Ward-Ambler Chairs the Mutitjulu Foundation, serves as Chair or the Indigenous Land Corporation’s Finance, Legal and Investment Committee, is vice Chair of ANROWS, and an Executive Coach.
+Ian Ward-Ambler - Deputy ChairMr Ward-Ambler Chairs the Mutitjulu Foundation, serves as Chair on the Indigenous Land Corporation’s Finance, Legal and Investment Committee, Trustee Director of CBA Group Super, is vice Chair of ANROWS, and an Executive Coach.
 He is a Member of the Trinity College Board, and Chair of the Indigenous Program Steering Committee at Melbourne Grammar School and an Advisory Board Member, Indigenous Leadership, Excellence and Achievement Program (ILEAP) at Melbourne University.

 Patricia (Trish) Angus PSM - Director